Israel Policy Forum

-The Israel Policy Forum is an American Jewish organization that works for a negotiated two-state solution to the Israeli–Palestinian conflict though advocacy, education and policy research.
+The Israel Policy Forum is an American Jewish organization that works for a negotiated two-state outcome to the Israeli–Palestinian conflict through advocacy, education and policy research.
 The organization appeals to American policymakers in support of this goal and writes opinion pieces that have appeared in many Jewish and non-Jewish newspapers.
 The organization was founded in 1993.

-Israel Policy Forum is chaired by Susie Gelman and its Executive Director is David Halperin.
+Israel Policy Forum is chaired by David A. Sherman and its CEO is David A. Halperin.

 Mission

-The stated mission of Israel Policy Forum is to shape the discourse and mobilize support among American Jewish leaders and U.S. policymakers for the realization of a viable two-state solution.
-Israel Policy Forum believes that a two-state solution to the conflict will "safeguard Israel’s security and future as a Jewish and democratic state."
+The stated mission of Israel Policy Forum is to shape the discourse and mobilize support among American Jewish leaders and U.S. policymakers for the realization of a viable two-state outcome.
+Israel Policy Forum believes that a two-state outcome to the conflict will "safeguard Israel’s security and future as a Jewish and democratic state."

+IPF has been described as center-left.

 History

-Throughout its history, Israel Policy Forum has mobilized prominent Jewish leaders and American policymakers in support of pragmatic approaches to advancing Israel's security alongside the pursuit of a lasting, negotiated two-state solution to the Israeli–Palestinian conflict.

-The concept for Israel Policy Forum emerged out of conversations among Robert K. Lifton, Prime Minister Yitzhak Rabin and his administration.
-They were interested in developing US Jewish backing for Rabin’s vision of resolving the Israel-Palestinian conflict.
-The organization was formed in March 1993 with the purpose of building support for the peace efforts among Jewish communal leaders.

-Israel Policy Forum's first public activity was an op-ed in the New York Times on September 13, 1993, which supported the signing of the Oslo Accords.
-The op-ed was published on the same day that Israeli Prime Minister Yitzhak Rabin and PLO chair Yasser Arafat signed the agreement at a White House.
+The Israel Policy Forum (IPF) was launched in 1993 at the encouragement of then-Israeli Prime Minister Yitzhak Rabin as a think tank and advocacy group to support the Israeli–Palestinian peace process.
+Rabin was frustrated with AIPAC's slow embrace of the Oslo peace process.
+IPF's first public activity was an op-ed in the New York Times on September 13, 1993, which supported the signing of the Oslo Accords.
+The op-ed was published on the same day that Rabin and PLO chair Yasser Arafat signed the agreement at the White House.

-During the Clinton Administration, Israel Policy Forum served as a base of influential American Jewish support for the Israeli–Palestinian peace process.
-President Clinton outlined his template for a Permanent Status Agreement used to resolve the Israeli-Palestinian conflict at an Israel Policy Forum’s Annual Gala in 2001.
-He subsequently proposed these guidelines, which came to be known as the "Clinton Parameters,” to the Israeli and Palestinian negotiating teams.
+In the years after its founding, IPF developed close ties with the Clinton administration and served as a base of influential American Jewish support for the peace process.
+President Clinton outlined his template for a Permanent Status Agreement, known as the Clinton Parameters, at IPF's annual gala in January 2001.
+IPF was associated with influential policymakers and scholars, such as Clinton's National Security Advisor Sandy Berger, professor Stephen P. Cohen, and fundraisers Marvin Lender, and Alan Solomont.
+IPF's Israel associates were connected with the country's security establishment, which gave heft to IPF's emphasis of negotiations and a two-state solution.